Diabetes Risk Test

 What symptoms indicate a higher risk for Diabetes

-Diabetes can be difficult to diagnose because many people will not experience any early symptoms.
+Diabetes often goes undiagnosed until it begins to cause more serious complications because many people will not experience any early symptoms.
 When symptoms do occur they can include:

 - Extreme hunger